eric2323223/jekyll-now/drafts/BERT.md

 No ablation was done on the ratios of this approach, and it may have worked better with different ratios.
 In addition, the model performance wasn’t tested with simply masking 100% of the selected tokens.
 - NSP
 ## BERT的fine tune
+- how about [CLS] and [SEP]?
+-
+- downstream tasks
 	- sentence classification(sentiment classification)
 	- token classification NER
 	- SQUAD & unsupervised SQUAD

 ## BERT应用